 Questo dolere è espresso dallo sguardo pietrificato della madre perchè la madre deve necessariamente tagliare il cordone ombelicale che con lui ha avuto dal primo istante del concepimento.
 Un legame talmente profondo da trascendere perfino i sentimenti.

-Il dolore, rappresentato dalla sottile coltre del velo che avviluppa le due figure in primo piano – madre e figlio – e che le separa dal resto del mondo, non potrà essere paragonato a quello di nessun altro.
+Il dolore, simboleggiato dal sottile velo, avvolge le due figure in primo piano – madre e figlio – e le separa dal resto del mondo.
+Il dolore della madre non può essere paragonato a quello di nessun altro.
+Nemmeno a quello del padre!

 You must be logged in to post a comment.